Clone of 2024 Summer Program

 PARKING

-The scholarships can cover tuition, on-campus housing, dining, and parking, with the chance of a full scholarship covering all expenses.
+The scholarships can cover tuition, on-campus housing, dining, parking, books and materials, with the chance of a full scholarship covering all expenses.
 Each student will be informed of their award amount upon review of applications.

 Estimated Cost